3box/keramik/keramik/src/deploy_images.md

 kind load docker-image keramik/runner:dev
 ```

-Now we need to tell the operator to use this new version of the runner.
+Now we need to tell any resources that use the running image to use this new version of the runner.

+### Networks

+Network resources use the runner to bootstrap peers.
 Edit `small.yaml` to configure the image of the bootstrap runner.

 ```yaml